voodoofugu/nexus-state/publish/README.md

 }
 ```

-### 3. Simply ignore the warning. 🙌
+#### 3. Simply ignore the warning. 🙌

 ---

+## Motivation

+This library came about by chance.
+I hadn't planned on using a state manager and simply updated states based on a flux-like architecture.
+Over time, I wanted to isolate state management into a separate component, which led to the creation of this library.

+The name "Nexus" was inspired by the game Demon's Souls, where the "Nexus" serves as a safe haven for the player and a starting point.
+Similarly, with `nexus-state`, I wanted users to feel connected to a place like the "Nexus" or a bonfire from Dark Souls, where they can start their journey to anywhere.
+🔥🗡️

+I hope using `nexus-state` makes your development enjoyable and productive! ✨

+---

-# API
+## API

 - `NexusProvider`: Provider Component to wrap your application.
 - `useNexus`: Hook for accessing a state by key.
 - `useNexusSelect`: Hook for computed or derived state values.
 - `nexusUpdate`: Function to update your states.
 - `nexusEffect`: Function to dispatch actions.

----

-## Conclusion

-I hope using `nexus-state` makes your development enjoyable and productive! ✨